The-McGrail-Foundation/MIMEDefang-website/content/pages/_releases.md

 ## Git Repository

-The MIMEDefang git repository is on [GitHub ](https://github.com/The-McGrail-Foundation/MIMEDefang).
+The MIMEDefang git repository is on [GitHub](https://github.com/The-McGrail-Foundation/MIMEDefang).
+To check for issues you can use [GitHub issues](https://github.com/The-McGrail-Foundation/MIMEDefang/issues).